ChaseMiles/Tutorial-for-basic-functions-in-markdown/MarkdownTutorialPage2.md

   * To create a sub-bullet, hit the tab button once before you insert an asterick!
   * Creating lists are very simple!

+## Numbered List
+1. To start a numbered list, just simpily add the number 1 before each subject line.
+For example: "1."
+1. The confusing part for a numbered list is that you must keep inserting "1." before each subject line regardless of what number that certain subject line may be.